Practitioners Licensing

 Applying for a public practice licence is a four-part process:

-- A list of services to you plan on offering
+- A list of services that you plan on offering (PDF or Word)

-- Once your application has been received and determined to be complete, it will be evaluated and the Director, Public Practice Licensing will contact you.
-Depending on the category of licence requested, there may be pre-requisites to be completed prior to obtaining the licence for that category.
+- Once your application has been received and determined to be complete, it will be assessed and the Director, Public Practice Licensing will contact you.
+Please note that complete applications can take up to three weeks to be assessed.
+There may be pre-requisites to be completed prior to obtaining the licence.

 Request to Amend Category of Public Practice Licence